+240-30.4 Administrative variance.

-240-30.3 Administrative variance.
-The Director shall have the authority to grant a reduction in the total number of off-street parking spaces by up to 10 percent of the number required by the Table of Minimum Parking Requirements through administrative variance.
-Increases to the maximum number of permitted off-street parking spaces shall require approval as a variance from the Zoning Board of Appeals or a concurrent variance by the Board of Commissioners.
-However, the maximum number of parking spaces may be increased by up to 10 percent over the number required by the Table of Maximum Parking Requirements if such parking is provided on a approved pervious parking surface.
-The above administrative variances require review and approval of the applicant's written documentation and justification that one or more of the following conditions exist:
+The Director shall have the authority to grant a reduction or increase in the total number of off-street parking spaces by up to 30 percent of the number required by the Table of Minimum Parking Requirements through administrative variance.
+Such administrative variance requires review and approval of the applicant's written documentation and justification that one or more of the following conditions exist: